Recently Visited Pages

 A couple of things you need to know:

-- If you placed high enough in one subject to waive the assessment test, but not in another, you'll need to take the assessment test for that particular subject area.
+- If you are currently a high school student or graduated in the last 3 years, if you placed high enough in one subject to waive the assessment test, but not in another, you'll need to take the assessment test for that particular subject area.

 - ACT Scores and High School GPA's are valid for three years.

 Important: Students who withdraw from COL 101 will have a "hold" put on their registration for the following semester.
 Have questions?
 Contact an advisor.

 Students who withdraw from COL 101 will have a "hold" put on their registration for the following semester.
 Have questions?
 Visit Academic Counseling.

 - If you're receiving education benefits under Chapter 31 (Vocational Rehab) or Chapter 33 (Post 9/11), your classes will be held upon receipt of your Veteran Certification Request Form.
 This request needs to be completed seven business days prior to the payment due date to secure your courses.

 - Students receiving education benefits under any of the following are required to pay for courses by the tuition payment deadline: